-- (1) The party submitting a Load Profiling Guide Revision Request (LPGRR) may request that the LPGRR be considered on an urgent timeline ("Urgent") only when the submitter can reasonably show that an existing Load Profiling Guide (LPG) provision is impairing or could imminently impair wholesale or retail market operations, or is causing or could imminently cause a discrepancy between a Settlement formula and a provision of the ERCOT Protocols. - (2) The Commercial Operations Subcommittee (COPS) may designate the LPGRR for Urgent consideration if a submitter requests Urgent status or upon valid motion in a regularly scheduled meeting of COPS.
-Criteria for designating an LPGRR as Urgent are that the LPGRR requires immediate attention due to: - (a) Serious concerns about ERCOT System reliability or market operations under the unmodified language; or - (b) The crucial nature of Settlement activity conducted pursuant to any Settlement formula. - (3) ERCOT shall prepare an Impact Analysis for Urgent LPGRRs as soon as practicable. - (4) COPS or the Profiling Working Group (PWG) shall consider the Urgent LPGRR and Impact Analysis if available at the next regularly scheduled PWG or COPS meeting, or at a special meeting called by the PWG or COPS leadership to consider the Urgent LPGRR. - (5) If the submitter desires to further expedite processing of the LPGRR, a request for voting via e-mail may be submitted to the COPS chair.
-The COPS chair may grant the request for voting via e-mail.
-Such voting shall be conducted pursuant to the Technical Advisory Committee Procedures. - (6) If recommended for approval by COPS, ERCOT shall post a COPS Report on the ERCOT website within three Business Days after COPS takes action.
-The Technical Advisory Committee (TAC) chair may request action from TAC to accelerate or alter the procedures described herein, as needed, to address the urgency of the situation. - (7) Any Urgent LPGRRs shall be subject to an Impact Analysis pursuant to Section 2.4.8, ERCOT Impact Analysis Based on Commercial Operations Subcommittee Report, and TAC consideration pursuant to Section 2.4.10, Technical Advisory Committee Vote.
+- (1) The party submitting a Load Profiling Guide Revision Request (LPGRR) may request that the LPGRR be considered on an urgent timeline ("Urgent") only when the submitter can reasonably show that an existing Load Profiling Guide (LPG) provision is impairing or could imminently impair ERCOT System reliability or wholesale or retail market operations, or is causing or could imminently cause a discrepancy between a Settlement formula and a provision of the ERCOT Protocols. - (2) The Retail Market Subcommittee (RMS) may designate the LPGRR for Urgent consideration if a submitter requests Urgent status or upon valid motion in a regularly scheduled meeting of RMS.
+Criteria for designating an LPGRR as Urgent are that the LPGRR requires immediate attention due to: - (a) Serious concerns about ERCOT System reliability or market operations under the unmodified language; or - (b) The crucial nature of Settlement activity conducted pursuant to any Settlement formula. - (3) ERCOT shall prepare an Impact Analysis for Urgent LPGRRs as soon as practicable. - (4) RMS shall consider the Urgent LPGRR and Impact Analysis if available at the next regularly scheduled RMS meeting, or at a special meeting called by the RMS leadership to consider the Urgent LPGRR. - (5) If the submitter desires to further expedite processing of the LPGRR, a request for voting via e-mail may be submitted to the RMS chair.
+The RMS chair may grant the request for voting via e-mail.
+Such voting shall be conducted pursuant to the Technical Advisory Committee Procedures. - (6) If recommended for approval by RMS, ERCOT shall post a RMS Report on the ERCOT website within three Business Days after RMS takes action.
+The Technical Advisory Committee (TAC) chair may request action from TAC to accelerate or alter the procedures described herein, as needed, to address the urgency of the situation. - (7) Any Urgent LPGRRs shall be subject to an Impact Analysis pursuant to Section 2.3.7, ERCOT Impact Analysis Based on RMS Report, and TAC consideration pursuant to Section 2.3.9, Technical Advisory Committee Vote.

-2.7 Revision Implementation
+2.6 Load Profiling Guide Revision Implementation

-- (1) For Load Profiling Guide Revision Requests (LPGRRs) that do not require an ERCOT project for implementation, upon Technical Advisory Committee (TAC) approval, ERCOT shall implement LPGRRs on the first day of the month following TAC approval, unless otherwise provided in the TAC Report for the approved LPGRR. - (2) For LPGRRs that require an ERCOT project for implementation, upon ERCOT Board, approval ERCOT shall implement LPGRRs on the first day of the month following the ERCOT Board approval, unless otherwise provided in the Board Report for the approved LPGRR. - (3) For LPGRRs for which an effective date other than the first day of the month following, TAC or ERCOT Board approval, as applicable, is provided, the ERCOT Impact Analysis shall provide an estimated amount of time required to implement the LPGRR and ERCOT shall provide notice as soon as practicable, but no later than ten days prior to actual implementation, unless a different notice period is required in the TAC or Board Report, as applicable, for the approved LPGRR. - (4) ERCOT shall implement an Administrative LPGRR on the first day of the month following the end of the ten Business Day posting requirement outlined in Section 2.1, Introduction.
+- (1) For Load Profiling Guide Revision Requests (LPGRRs) that do not require ERCOT Board approval pursuant to Section 2.3.10, ERCOT Board Vote, upon Technical Advisory Committee (TAC) approval, ERCOT shall implement LPGRRs on the first day of the month following TAC approval, unless otherwise provided in the TAC Report for the approved LPGRR. - (2) For LPGRRs that require ERCOT Board approval pursuant to Section 2.3.10, upon ERCOT Board approval ERCOT shall implement LPGRRs on the first day of the month following the ERCOT Board approval, unless otherwise provided in the Board Report for the approved LPGRR. - (3) For LPGRRs for which an effective date other than the first day of the month following, TAC or ERCOT Board approval, as applicable, is provided, the ERCOT Impact Analysis shall provide an estimated amount of time required to implement the LPGRR and ERCOT shall provide notice as soon as practicable, but no later than ten days prior to actual implementation, unless a different notice period is required in the TAC or Board Report, as applicable, for the approved LPGRR. - (4) ERCOT shall implement an Administrative LPGRR on the first day of the month following the end of the ten Business Day posting requirement outlined in Section 2.1, Introduction.